-Dry Canyon Campground Professional Review and Guide
+Dry Canyon Campground Professional Guide

 "Although the sites at Dry Canyon aren’t numbered, I’ve put numbers on the map as an aid to identifying them.
 There are six sites in all, each one hugging the shores of Diamond Fork.
 The best hugger of the bunch, site 3, is closer to the level ground along the riverbed.
 Sites 1 and 2 sit away and up the hill just a hair, similar to site 6.